intensive-french-course

 Courses A, B and C also offer the Intensive PLUS option, which includes the aforementioned group lessons, plus five to 20 hours of one-on-one sessions.

-You can attend for only one week if you want, but this school is unique in that there are only certain days you can start.
+You can attend for just one week if you want, but there are only certain days you can start.
 Check the website for each course’s start dates.

 Location